-Parenthood takes a toll on any parent.
-Learn the 8 warning signs you need to be a patient mom (and what to do to fix it).
+Parenthood can take a toll on any parent.
+Learn the secrets on how to be a more patient mom and enjoy your kids once again.

 It happens often, at predictable times.
 I hop on the computer to look for recipes when my kids interrupt and ask me to fix a broken toy.
-Other times, they’ll whine or complain within minutes of getting picked up from school (not exactly a great start to our afternoon).
+Other times, they’ll whine or complain within minutes of waking up for the day (not exactly a great start to our morning).

 It could even be when they’re being silly and loud—they’re not even doing anything wrong—and it still happens.

-We’re all human and will lose our patience at some point.
-But sometimes, we notice a pattern, or that it’s happening more often, despite our efforts to think positive or “count to 10.”
+We’re all human and will succumb to impatience at some point.
+But sometimes we notice it’s happening more often, despite our efforts to think positive or “count to 10.”

 If you can relate, take a look at the following signs to see if you need to be a more patient mom (plus tips on how to do so):

 1. Stop yelling

 I never considered myself the “yelling type.”
 But toward the end of my twin pregnancy and once the babies were born, I was yelling at him more often than I ever did.

 And it seemed to just erupt out of me, yelling the minute the triggers that caused me to yell happened.
 Other times, I reached my breaking point and yelled because I felt like that was the only thing that would get him to listen.